What’s it all about?

 Getting away: At just 20 minutes to Heathrow Airport by car, or half an hour by public transport, it’s easy to escape by plane.

-Of the many primary schools in the area, Acton CofE Primary, John Perryn Primary and St Vincent’s Catholic Primary are popular choices.
+Of the many primary schools in the area, Ark Priory Primary Academy, John Perryn Primary and St Vincent’s Catholic Primary are popular choices.
 At secondary level, Twyford CofE High School, Ellen Wilkinson School for Girls (specialising in science and maths) and Acton High School all have good reputations.
 There is also the Barbara Speake Stage School, which takes children from nursery up to 16.

 Please see our schools tab for more information on schools in this area.